I would like to talk about self-doubt in medicine, because it’s something most of us feel at one time or other.

 Although some doctors maintain healthy self-perceptions of competence with only rare instances of self-doubt, most exist along a spectrum that includes the imposter syndrome at the extreme: individuals who “despite their earned degrees, scholastic honours, high achievement on standardised tests, praise and professional recognition from colleagues and respected authorities…do not experience and internal sense of success”.

 Studies suggest 30-40% of doctors in training feel like imposters at some point during their career.
 The imposter syndrome is a strong predictor of psychological distress, can make doctors feel unprepared for the next stage of their careers and adversely affect future job prospects.

 Recurring not continuous

 Most doctors experience self-doubt in situations where confidence is expected to be shown, but is not felt - new transitions or new professional challenges being a trigger.
 Since frequent transitions are a common feature of our medical lives, it’s not surprising that most doctors find self-doubt a recurring rather than continuous challenge.
 Another trigger may be a lack of feedback from supervisors.
 Generally, detailed feedback is reserved for those who are objectively struggling.
-Many doctors assume that absence of feedback can be taken to mean they’re doing well, but for some, lack of feedback creates doubts about competence and affects personal confidence.
+Most doctors assume that absence of feedback can be taken to mean they’re doing well - but for some, lack of feedback creates doubts about competence and affects personal confidence.

-Most of us at some time or other need for assistance or support during training.
-Even though development might be needed in specific areas, self-confidence across the board can take a hit when this happens.
+Most of us at some time or other need for assistance or support during our training.
+Even though development might be needed in very specific areas, self-confidence across the board can take a hit when this happens.
 It’s very easy to lose perspective, yet rarely are these challenges insurmountable.
 They are certainly more common than you might realise.